mlamprea/covid19/README.md

 # Covid19PY

-Covid19PY is a library to show statistics and charts of COVID-19 cases. covid19pycolombia is a module to plot data about reported cases and deaths in Colombia, covid19pyworld is a module to plot data about reported cases and deaths by Country.
+Covid19PY is a library to show statistics and charts of COVID-19 cases.
+Covid19pycolombia is a module to plot data about reported cases and deaths in Colombia and Covid19pyworld is a module to plot data about reported cases and deaths by Country.

 Source data
 World Cases: https://github.com/CSSEGISandData/COVID-19.git (Johns Hopkins Coronavirus Resource Center: Home)